spacetelescope/nirspec_pipe_testing_tool/README.md

 located in the section ```run_pytest``` of the file.

-10. Report your findings.
+**STEP 10.** Report your findings.
 Contact the testing lead to determine if you should create a report Jira ticket per step.
 If this is the case, you will need to link the ticket to any corresponding bug or problem found (each bug or issue should have its own Jira bug issue).
-In the ticket you can link to either the validation notebook or the corresponding web page of this repo, and remember to add the following information to the Jira report
+In the ticket you can link to either the validation notebook or the corresponding web page of this repo, and remember to add the following information to the Jira report ticket:
-ticket:
 - Version of the pipeline tested
 - Description of the test performed
 - Link to code used